DexcTrack/dexctrack/README.md

 ---

-When you disconnect your Receiver device from the computer, say to go exercise, a display of the number of minutes disconnected will be displayed.
+When you disconnect your Receiver device from the computer, say to go exercise, a display of the number of minutes disconnected will be shown.

 ![image](https://user-images.githubusercontent.com/39347592/82259226-d765d600-9920-11ea-8a7b-61127050233b.jpg)

 When you reconnect, this time will be switched from black to grey for a short while, before disappearing.

 ![image](https://user-images.githubusercontent.com/39347592/82259248-de8ce400-9920-11ea-9751-988d980d23d4.jpg)

 ---